bluegreen-labs/phenor/README.md

 phenocam_data = format_phenocam("/foo/bar/transition_dates/")
 ```

-Alternatively you can use the included data which consists of 370 site years of deciduous broadleaf forest sites as included in PhenoCam 1.0 dataset (Richardson et al. 2017).
+Alternatively you can use the included data which consists of 370 site years of deciduous broadleaf forest sites as included in PhenoCam 1.0 dataset (Richardson et al. 2017) precompiled with Daymet climate variables.
 The file is loaded using a standard **data()** call or reference them directly (e.g. *phenocam_DB*).

 ```R
 # load the included data using